 Building this list and maintaining it is a great job for an intern or research assistant.
 (For tips on managing and utilizing interns, check out a blog post I wrote for Working Films.)

 Want to learn more about fundraising?
 Check out Part 2 from this series, which covers writing and submitting the proposal, and what to do after you get the grant.
-Also, don’t miss Stephanie’s November 6th webinar, “Artist-Community Engagement“, in which you’ll learn how to produce effective engagement campaigns for artwork that contains social justice content.
+Also, don’t miss Stephanie’s November 6th webinar, “Producing & Funding Your Community Engagement Campaign“, in which you’ll learn how to produce effective campaigns for artwork with a social justice focus.
 Click here to register.